infoxchange/check_greylist/README.md

 check_greylist.py
 =================

-This is a Nagios plugin, for checking the normal operation of a Postfix greylisting policy-deaemon.
+This is a Nagios plugin, for checking the normal operation of a Postfix greylisting policy-daemon.

 The Postfix mail server can use policy-deamons to accecpt, reject, or defer (greylist) e-mail.